 Points of interest and Catholic lore

-All four gospels report the trials of Jesus before the Sanhedrin or governing council of the Jews and before Pilate, but only Luke tells of Jesus being sent to Herod.
+All four gospels report the trials that Jesus experienced before the Sanhedrin, or governing council of the Jews, and before Pilate; however, only Luke recounts Jesus being sent to Herod.

 Jesus is crucified at Calvary, a Latin translation of the Semitic word Golgotha, which means ‘skull’.